MarioSieg/soliton_engine/README.md

 ![Lunam Engine](media/logo_small.png)

 Lunam is a simple but powerful realtime 3D game/simulation engine written in modern C++ 20 and Lua.<br>
-It is designed to be easy to use and understand, but also to be powerful enough to create complex simulations and games.<br>
+It is designed to be easy to use and understand, but powerful enough to create complex simulations and games.<br>
-Lunam is also very lightweight and fast, and is designed to be cross-platform, with support for Windows, Linux, and OSX, while still supporting advanced graphics and a very powerful physics engine.

 ## Features
 * Cross-platform support for Windows, Linux, and MacOS
+* Parallel, high performance physics engine
 * Multithreaded Vulkan rendering backend
   * PBR (Physically Based Rendering) materials
   * HDR (High Dynamic Range) rendering